Dhibu Ninan Thomas

-Dhibu Ninan Thomas is an Indian film music composer and producer who predominantly works in Tamil cinema.
+Dhibu Ninan Thomas is an Indian film music composer and producer who predominantly works in Tamil cinema and Malayalam cinema.
 He did his bachelor of engineering in electronics from JJ Engineering College in Trichy.

 Early life

+He was born in a Malayali family from Kottayam, Kerala.
 Dhibu Ninan Thomas was a music enthusiast from his early childhood days, he was actively involved in music and participated in opportunities for it.
+Actor Sivakarthikeyan and actor-director Arunraja Kamaraj were his college mates.

 Career

 Dhibu Ninan Thomas made his music director debut in 2017 with Maragadha Naanayam.